talister/photometrypipeline/doc/install.rst

    :func:`pp_prepare` is correct.
 If not, play with the `flipx`, `flipy` parameters in your `telescope file`.

-If this sounds too confusing, send me one of your images in an email and I will take care of implementing your telescope.

 .. _github: https://github.com/mommermi/photometrypipeline
 .. _git: http://www.git-scm.com/